 Welcome to After School

-We are under way for another great year in After School!
-Registration forms for the 2018-19 school year are available under your school heading in the left hand column.
-In addition to completing the online registration, you must also attend a class with the Program Coordinatior at your school to complete enrollment.
+We have had another great year in After School!
+Registration forms for the 2019-20 school year will be available under your school heading in the left hand column around the beginning of August.
+In addition to completing the online registration, you must also attend a class with the Program Coordinatior and pre-pay at your school to complete enrollment.

 During your scheduled appointment, the Program Coordinator will go over child care policy, fees, and additional program information.
 Payment will be expected for the first month in advance of service, and may be given to the Program Coordinator during the meeting.
 At the beginning of school the first payment will cover both August and September and your next payment will be due October 1.
 Please note that after the first initial payment, the Program Coordinator will be unable to accept payments.